Tamsui District: Post-war

 Following the end of World War II in 1945, Tamsui reverted to being a small fishing town as township of Taipei County.
 With the expansion of nearby Taipei City, Tamsui slowly became a center for tourism along Taiwan's northwest coast.
 In the last ten years, the city has become popular as a suburb of Taipei in the local real estate market.

 Following the completion of the Taipei Metro's Tamsui Line in 1997, the town experienced a sharp increase in tourist traffic, reflected in the completion of several riverside parks, the growth of open-air markets specializing in traditional handicrafts and street-stall snacks, the construction of a fisherman's wharf, and the increase in passenger ferries traversing across and along the river.

+The Tamsui Estuary is considered militarily significant.
+The local military drills on planting naval mines in the waterway.

 Administrative divisions

 Tamsui District administers forty-two urban villages (里).